elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An operand is what operators are applied to in programming.
-They are left or right operands and, in some cases, can be a single argument or value.</div><br />
+  <div><strong>Interview Response:</strong> In programming, operands get applied to operators.
+They can be left- or right-hand operands and a single argument or value depending on the case.</div><br />
-  <div><strong>Technical Response:</strong> Operands are expressions or values on which an operator operates or works (often constants or variables but sub-expressions are also permitted).
+  <div><strong>Technical Response:</strong> Operands are expressions or values on which an operator operates or works (often constants or variables, but sub-expressions are also permitted).
   </div>
   </div>
 </details>